NiGhTTraX/react-test-buffet/README.md

 The bundle is built using source maps so you can step through your original code.
 Moreover, there's a special div with the id `test-area`, which is positioned offscreen, which you can use to render components in tests.

-It's bound to `this.container` inside the tests.
-When debugging, you can remove its absolute positioning to make it visible and see how your rendered components look like.
+When debugging, you can remove its absolute positioning to make it visible and see what your rendered components look like.

 Any console calls will output to the terminal when run through Karma and to the actual console when running through the manual test runner.